 Why Sales Leaders MUST Revisit their Sales Training Strategies NOW, with Mary Shea, Episode #143

 Many companies still train their sales reps with outdated methodologies from 20 or 30 years ago.
-But the modern buyer is very different.
+But the modern buyer is very different and reps need modern sales training.
 To teach skills that will help sellers reach digitally savvy buyers who prefer to do research on their own before engaging with them, organizations must change their sales training strategies and delivery methods.

 My guest on this episode is Dr. Mary Shea, Principal Analyst at Forrester.
 She has been interested in the topic of sales training for many years, both as a salesperson, a sales leader, and now as a researcher.
 Her research focuses on the empowered B2B modern buyer and how business leaders must adapt, organize, and enable their marketers, sellers, and channel partners to succeed both today and in the future.